-If a repurchase offer is oversubscribed, the Board has authority to increase the amount repurchased by up to 2% of the Fund's outstanding Shares as of the date of the Repurchase Request Deadline.
+If a repurchase offer is oversubscribed, the Board has authority to increase the amount repurchased by up to 2% of the Fund's outstanding Shares as of the date of the Repurchase Request Deadline, but is not obligated to do so.
 In the event that the Board determines not to repurchase more than the repurchase offer amount, or if Shareholders tender more than the repurchase offer amount plus 2% of the Fund's outstanding Shares as of the date of the Repurchase Request Deadline, the Fund will repurchase the Shares tendered on a pro rata basis.
 In that case, Shareholders will have to wait until the next repurchase offer to make another repurchase request.
 As a result, Shareholders could be unable to liquidate all or a given percentage of their investment in the Fund during a particular repurchase offer.
 Some Shareholders, in anticipation of proration, may tender more Shares than they wish to have repurchased in a particular month, thereby increasing the likelihood that proration will occur.
 Between the Repurchase Request Deadline and the date on which the NAV for tendered Shares is determined, the Fund is subject to market and other risks and the NAV of Shares tendered in a repurchase offer could decline.
 In addition, the repurchase of Shares by the Fund is generally a taxable event to Shareholders.

 Investment and Market Risk.
 An investment in the Fund involves a considerable amount of risk.
 Before making an investment decision, a prospective investor should (i) consider the suitability of this investment with respect to his or her investment objectives and personal situation and (ii) consider factors such as his or her personal net worth, income, age, risk tolerance and liquidity needs.
-An investment in Shares represents an indirect investment in the portfolio of loans and fixed-income instruments, short positions and other securities and derivative instruments owned by the Fund, and the value of these securities and instruments will fluctuate, sometimes rapidly and unpredictably, and such investment is subject to investment risk, including the possible loss of the entire principal amount invested.
-At any point in time, an investment in Shares could be worth less than the original amount invested, even after taking into account distributions paid by the Fund and the ability of Shareholders to reinvest dividends.
+The value of the loans and fixed-income instruments, short positions and other securities and derivative instruments owned by the Fund will fluctuate, sometimes rapidly and unpredictably, and such investment is subject to investment risk, including the possible loss of the entire principal amount invested.
+At any point in time, an investment in the Fund's shares could be worth less than the original amount invested, even after taking into account distributions paid by the Fund and the ability of the Shareholders to reinvest dividends.
 The Fund also uses leverage, which magnifies the Fund's investment, market and certain other risks.

 The Fund is materially affected by market, economic and political conditions and events, such as natural disasters, epidemics and pandemics, globally and in the jurisdictions and sectors in which it invests or operates, including factors affecting interest rates, the availability of credit, currency exchange rates and trade barriers.
-For example, the disease caused by a novel strain of coronavirus ("COVID-19") has adversely impacted, and any future outbreaks could adversely impact, the markets and economy in general, including the companies in which the Fund invests, and could harm Fund performance.
-Epidemics and pandemics, such as the COVID-19 outbreak, have and may further result in, among other things, travel restrictions, closure of international borders, certain businesses and securities markets, restrictions on securities trading activities, quarantines, supply chain disruptions and reduced consumer demand, as well as general concern and uncertainty.
-The COVID-19 outbreak has had, and will continue to have, a material adverse impact on the global economy, including the U.S. economy, as cross border commercial activity and market sentiment have been negatively impacted by the outbreak and government and other measures seeking to contain its spread.
-Efforts to support the economy and financial markets also contribute to a risk that asset prices have a higher degree of correlation than historically seen across markets and asset classes.
+For example, COVID-19 adversely impacted, and any future outbreaks could adversely impact, the markets and economy in general, including the companies in which the Fund invests, and could harm Fund performance.
+Epidemics and pandemics have and may further result in, among other things, travel restrictions, closure of international borders, certain businesses and securities markets, restrictions on securities trading activities, quarantines, supply chain disruptions and reduced consumer demand, as well as general concern and uncertainty.
 Market, economic and political conditions and events are outside the Adviser's control and could adversely affect the liquidity and value of the Fund's investments and reduce the ability of the Fund to make attractive new investments.